SanneKluskens/sannekluskens.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My name is Niek Mooij and I am a PhD student at the Utrecht University department of Mathematics.
+I am a PhD student at the Utrecht University department of Mathematics starting September 2022.
+I conduct my research under supervision of Ivan Kryven, Anna von der Heydt and Mara Baudena.

+My main interests lie in the field of dynamical systems and graph theory.

+In my research I try to determine the effect of graph topology on the asymptotic properties of dynamical systems.
+Possible examples of dynamical systems that are inherent to graph topology can be found in ecology and climate physics.